, , ,

 Gasoline prices are up in every state since the Iran war began on the final day of February, according to AAA’s average fuel prices.
-Specifically in states like Georgia, Wisconsin and Michigan, residents have already reported an at least $1 per gallon price increase.
-We previously told you this is a far cry from the president’s promise to bring down grocery and gas prices on “day one” of his second term.
+Specifically in states like Georgia, Wisconsin and Michigan, residents have reported at least an $1 per gallon price increase.
+In urban cities like Los Angeles, prices have reached nearly $9— a far cry from the president’s promise to bring down grocery and gas prices on “day one” of his second term.

 America is still recovering from devastating inflation sparked mostly by the COVID-19 pandemic.
 But just as it seemed the U.S. economy was beginning to stabilize, the Iran war offers little promise of a return to pre-COVID rates.
 Now, rising gas prices have the potential to shock the country.